KilianGitHub97/AirlinePassengerSatisfaction/README.md

 # Airline Passenger Satisfaction
 This repository holds the full analysis of the Airline Passenger Satisfaction Task from Kaggle: https://www.kaggle.com/teejmahal20/airline-passenger-satisfaction

-This is the report for the first assignment of the class “10616 Machine Learning” held by Prof. Dr. Dietmar Maringer (University of Basel).
+This is the report for the first assignment of the class “10616 Machine Learning”.
 The task is to perform a complete analysis for one of the 10 datasets provided in the lecture.
 I chose the “Airline Passenger Satisfaction” dataset from kaggle: https://www.kaggle.com/teejmahal20/airline-passenger-satisfaction Time to complete task: 10 Days (Handin on April, 6., 2021)

 Methods used: